(Stay tuned tomorrow for the second half of this two-part series…)

 The main law in Ayurveda to remember is ‘LIKE increases LIKE’.
 So, if your body is getting heavier, if you are gaining unwelcome weight, then it is likely that you have simply been introducing too many HEAVY qualities through your food and lifestyle.

 NOTE: I’d like to add alcohol to this list too.
 It may feel good at the time of drinking, but it is difficult for the body to digest (evidenced by the fact it doesn’t feel so good in the morning) – arguable more difficult than white sugar.

-If an excess of these HEAVY foods sneak into your diet, then you will gain weight as a result.
+If an excess of these HEAVY foods sneaks into your diet, then you will gain weight as a result.

 If you feel like you’ve gotten a little HEAVY, your pants are starting to feel slightly tight around the hips and you know it’s time to tip the balance back in the right direction, you simply need to avoid the HEAVY foods listed above as much as possible for a while and consciously choose lighter foods.

 LIKE increases LIKE so lighter foods will make you lighter.
 It isn’t rocket science.
-But you need lighter foods that will also be good to your Agni.
-Salads and low fat foods are light, but they aren’t good for your Agni.
+But you need lighter foods that will also be good for your Agni.
+Salads and low-fat foods are light, but they aren’t good for your Agni.